dribnet/purvs/README.md

 Helen Perkins

-Letters A through P done.
+Letters A through Z excluding R and U done.

 New parameters: